Brand Protection

 • Conduct regular training sessions for employees to recognize phishing attempts and social engineering tactics.

-• Develop and enforce a clear policy for dealing with brand impersonation incidents, including quick response protocols and communication strategies.
+• Develop and enforce a clear policy for dealing with brand impersonation incidents, including response protocols and communication strategies.

 6. Security Measures